NemithaV/Restaurant-Recommendation-System/README.md

 Run app.py file using command
 # streamlit run app.py

-After redirecting to streamlit page select
+After redirecting to streamlit page select recommondation system
 # Recommandation System

 State and city are automatically generated when a restaurant is selected from drop down